By Stephen Rodgers, LCSW EMDRIA Approved Consultant

 Calm presence and shoulder-to-shoulder talk.

 Talking to him while doing something else (driving, cooking, walking the dog) lands better than face-to-face emotional check-ins.
-Offer to make the call yourself.
-Treat his anxiety like a real event, not a mood.
+Offer to sit with him while he looks at the page or fills out the Therapist Match form.
+Let him stay in control of the decision.

 What Backfires